Is Your Trade Show Signage Saying The Right Thing?

 You rely on professionals to do so much of the work in carrying out your exhibit marketing program.
 Think about it: the people who lay your carpet are professionals.
 The people who set up your trade show booth are professionals.
 So why not turn to professionals when it comes to your trade show signage?

-Many exhibitors do this in-house, or rely on worn-out graphics to “get us through one more show season” (which may be what what you said last season), or otherwise offer a less-than-professional appearance with their graphics.
+Many exhibitors rely too long on worn-out graphics to “get us through one more show season” (which may be what what you said last season), or otherwise offer a less-than-professional appearance with their graphics.

 First, let’s start with the goals every exhibit’s trade show signage should work to achieve: